 (D) Suspension, expulsion or immediate removal from bus

-(1) The superintendent or superintendent designees, or principals are authorized to suspend or remove pupils from school bus riding privileges.
+(1) The superintendent or superintendent designees, or principals are authorized to suspend or remove pupils from school bus riding privileges in accordance with section 3327.014 of the Revised Code.

 (2) Immediate removal of a pupil from transportation is authorized.
 A pupil immediately removed from transportation must be given notice as soon as practicable of a hearing which must be held within seventy-two hours of the removal.
 The notice shall also include the reason for removal.
 Immediate removal is authorized when the pupil's presence poses a danger to persons or property or a threat to the safe operation of the school bus.
 Length of time removed from ridership shall be in accordance with policies of the school bus owner.